China Will Cut Tariffs In Half On $75 Billion Of U.S. Products

 The shift comes three weeks after President Trump signed what the White House calls "phase one" of a trade truce with China, in which he agreed to reduce some of the tariffs the U.S. has imposed on Chinese goods.

-The partial truce also calls for China to buy more U.S. good and services – at a rate of $200 billion over the next two years, compared to 2017 trade levels.
+The partial truce also calls for China to buy more U.S. goods and services – at a rate of $200 billion over the next two years, compared to 2017 trade levels.

 China had raised the tariffs in September, when President Trump's tariffs on more than $100 billion of Chinese imports took effect.
 But since then, both sides have canceled or reduced billions of dollars' worth of products.